 Disclosure – 5 of the Best Tips for Organizing Your Kitchen Counters contains affiliate links that at no additional cost to you may earn a commission for Mom Shopping Network.

-If you're like me, could use a little help with organizing your kitchen counters.
+If you're like me, you could use a little help with organizing your kitchen counters.
 It seems like no matter how hard I try some days, the counters just look overrun and messy.
 And the less counter space one has, the worse it can be.

 Everything Has a Place

 The easiest way to keep things neat and organized is to not put stuff where it doesn't belong in the first place.
 Everything should have a place.
 And while that might be true, getting everyone to put things in their place can be quite a feat.

 Hopefully the remaining tips will help you keep those kitchen counters clean once and for all!

 Paper File Bins

 Every person in the house should have their own bin, file, or whatever method of storage works on your counter top.
 Consider getting a magazine organizer, it will keep the papers separated and off the counter in one simple bin.